Bowling Green Falcons football: Kent State

-Bowling Green leads the series with Kent State 60–19–6 through the 2017 season.
+Bowling Green leads the series with Kent State 62–24–6 through the 2024 season.

 Toledo

 Bowling Green and Toledo have a rivalry, nicknamed "The Battle of I-75", dating back to 1924, when BGSU challenged the participation of Toledo's captain, Gilbert Stick, after it was discovered that Stick also played for a local team in Genoa, Ohio.
 Conference rules did not prohibit such play, and BGSU's protest was overruled.
 In 1950, Toledo's athletic director charged BGSU students a higher price for tickets at a basketball game than the general public, while rumors spread of a dog-napping attempt by BGSU against Toledo's mascot.
 Another incident came in 1951, when a fight broke out after a hard hit by a BGSU player on fullback Mel Triplett.
 Don Greenwood, then Toledo's coach, participated, and resigned after the university failed to back him up.
 In Greenwood's view, the officials should have called a penalty for excessive roughness, and he had a duty to protect his players.
-Following the 2019 season, the all-time series between the two is tied, 40-42-4.
+After the 2025 series matchup, The series is tied 43–43–4.